danbloch21/book-library/README.md

 1. Use a npm package to generate ids when you add a book.

    This one is a good bet: [uuid](https://www.npmjs.com/package/uuid?activeTab=readme)
+1. Display an input dropdown with pre-existing sections: ['fiction', 'non fiction', 'magazines]
+2. Allow the creation of more sections

-3. Display books in a per section basis ❣️
+3. Display books in a per section basis
 4. Use localStorage to persist state so that the user can close browser, open browser and get the latest state.
-This will make you learn the localStorage API (Find information in MDN about it) 🧠
+This will make you learn the localStorage API (Find information in MDN about it)
-5. Tweak and improve style of the app (explore Tailwind) 🌈
+5. Tweak and improve style of the app (explore Tailwind)
 6. Use Google Firebase to persist library data. (to infinity and beyond 🦄)